MilindPathiyal/MIT-6.S191-Lab-1/README.md

 Used a "character RNN" to predict the next character of sheet music in ABC notation.
 Finally, I sampled from this model to generate a brand new music file that has never been heard before!

+Training Techniques:
+- Used the sparse_categorical_crossentropy loss, as it utilizes integer targets for categorical classification tasks
+- Manipulated hyperparameter setting and optimization parameters
 ### Course Outline:
 Lecture 1:Intro to Deep Learning